Jaredslocker21/yourcommunity/README.md

 ### Version Control

-The site was created using the Visual Studio Code editor and pushed to github to the remote repository ‘Gars-Steakhouse’.
+The site was created using the Github!

 The following git commands were used throughout development to push code to the remote repo: